tuckert23/Big-Data-Final-Project/README.md

 Chichi Wu, Mariana Zamorano, Nate Harris, and Taylor Tucker

 ## Research Question:
-Is it possible to predict the winner of The Bachelorette using public opinion data from Twitter.
+Is it possible to predict the winner of The Bachelorette using public opinion data from Twitter?

 ## Link to Medium Blog Post